 Rebeka Masarova vs. Linda Fruhvirtova: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-No. 64-ranked Rebeka Masarova will take on No. 117 Linda Fruhvirtova in the WTA Ningbo, China Women Singles 2023 Round of 32 on Sunday, September 24.
+On Monday, Rebeka Masarova (No. 64 in the world) takes on Linda Fruhvirtova (No. 117) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.

-With -275 odds, Masarova is the favorite against Fruhvirtova (+210) for this matchup.
+Masarova is the favorite (-275) in this match, compared to the underdog Fruhvirtova, who is +210.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!